swebalaji/Data_Validation-/README.md

-# Data_Validation of Patient data in Healthcare and Life Sciences
+# Data_Validation of Patient data in Healthcare and Life Sciences Using Pydantic
 This project provides a robust, extensible data validation model using Pydantic v2 to validate and enrich clinical trial subject demographic data.